BHP Billiton’s Diversification Strategy Works for Stockholders

 (As many investors now know, the less debt a company has, the better its long-term health prospects.)

 Meanwhile, company cash rose $1.7 billion to $12.5 billion from June 2009 to June 2010.
 It’s no wonder that bankers seem so eager to extend $45 billion in syndicated loans to finance BHP’s Potash deal.

 Move Away From Industrial Metals

 If BHP Billiton succeeds in its Potash bid, it would move the company even further away from industrial metals.
 Agricultural fertilizers track completely different economic cycles than do iron ore, copper and aluminum, which largely follow manufacturing activity.

 BHP has staked $39 billion on the new commodity.
-And based on its track record, investors would be wise to bet the same way.

 The company’s CEO, Marius Kloppers, says, “We are interested in commodities with different growth profiles, [whose prices] kick in at different stages of the economic cycle.”

 So even if it doesn’t succeed with Potash, expect BHP to continue looking around.
 Kloppers adds, “As a shareholder, you should only want the most diversified exposure.”

 That might not be true with every other company, but BHP does it well.